smegbot1/huddled-media-tech-test/README.md

 > NOTE: It is usually a good idea to have your desired browser already open before the last command.
 Should you run into any problems with 'npm start', try opening your browser first and then running the command.

 Hey presto, you're tube tracker is giving you the latest line statuses!
-Once you're done with the app, hit "Ctrl + C" in the terminal from before.
-Otherwise, the file containing the app is safe to delete whenever you like.
+Once you're done with the app, hit "Ctrl + C" in the terminal to quit the process.
+Otherwise, the file containing the app is safe to delete whenever you like after you're done.

 Thanks for checking this out :)